 The Council is committed to supporting the Mayor of London's Environmental Strategy, which aims for London to have the best air quality of any major world city by 2050.
 We are seeking to play our part in reducing pollution levels.
-The Council has an agreed Air Quality Action Plan to reduce air pollution from all sources, including transport.
+The Council has agreed an Air Quality Action Plan to reduce air pollution from all sources, including transport.
 In this context, the Service is looking to put policies in place that incentivise more sustainable transport options and the use of less polluting vehicles.

-The parking service launched a borough-wide consultation on this, and other proposed changes during the summer of 2018.
-Over 30,000 parking account holders and various stakeholders were directly consulted with supporting communication to receive borough-wide coverage of the proposals.
-In January 2019 the Council's Cabinet considered the issue of a proposed diesel surcharge in depth, reviewing the evidence on the environmental and health impacts of pollutants emitted by diesel vehicles.
-Cabinet agreed that a surcharge scheme should be introduced, to persuade vehicle owners in Controlled Parking Zones to consider a switch to less-polluting vehicles; informed by the Council's agreed Air Quality Action Plan.
+Following a borough-wide consultation in the summer of 2018, the Council's Cabinet considered the issue of a proposed diesel surcharge in depth, reviewing the evidence on the environmental and health impacts of pollutants emitted by diesel vehicles.
+Cabinet agreed to introduce a surcharge from 6 June 2019 to persuade vehicle owners in Controlled Parking Zones to consider a switch to less-polluting vehicles.